Atlanta’s Best 2021 Halloween in Quarantine Events (Virtual/In-Person)

 Take what you love about decorating gingerbread houses for Christmas, but make them Halloween-themed.
 Get inspired by these images and instructions from Food Network.
 Or try your hand at a Towering Haunted House Cake from Country Living.

 Looking for new ways to decorate traditional pumpkins?
 Leave the carving tools in storage with these ideas.
-If you’re looking to fill your space with cute critters, you can make Black Cat Pumpkins from HGTV, a Fringe Pumpkin Face from Good Housekeeping or Happy Ghost Pumpkins from The Crafted Life.
+If you’re looking to fill your space with cute critters, you can make Black Cat Pumpkins from HGTV, a Witch Pumpkin from The Craft Patch or Happy Ghost Pumpkins from The Crafted Life.
 Make bright pumpkins that light up the dark with these Glow in the Dark Pumpkins from iLoveToCreate.
 For a celestial-inspired vibe, create these Moon and Stars Pumpkins from Oh So Beautiful Paper.
 Show off your dazzling wit with the Pun-kins from Studio DIY.

 Superstitious Scavenger Hunts